yifu0529/github.io/Pages/projects.md

 - Developed deep learning neural networks for the weather-informed probabilistic predictions of net loads.
 - Evaluated different risk-aware formulations considering uncertain reserve service provisions from renewable microgrids.
 - Modeled players' strategic bidding and offerings in the power markets using the game-theoretical framework.
-- The research has been submitted in jounral and conference.
+- The research has been submitted to jounral and conference.

 **Distributionally robust joint chance-constrained optimization for networked microgrids**